earlephilhower/arduino-pico/README.md

 See https://arduino-pico.readthedocs.io/en/latest/ along with the examples for more detailed usage information.

 # Contributing
-Read the [Contributing Guide](https://github.com/earlephilhower/arduino-pico/blob/master/docs/contrib.rst) for more information on submitting pull requests and porting libraries or sketches to this core.
+Read the [Contributing Guide](https://github.com/bauer-alex-174/arduino-pico/blob/master/docs/contrib.rst) for more information on submitting pull requests and porting libraries or sketches to this core.

 # Supported Boards
+* Alyx Base V2
 * Raspberry Pi Pico
 * Raspberry Pi Pico W
 * Raspberry Pi Pico 2